maximize22/GetAndClean2017/README.md

 3.Uses descriptive activity names to name the activities in the data set
 4.Appropriately labels the data set with descriptive variable names.
 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+* Files included

+run_analysis.R - source code that loads, processes, and generates output file
+LCoutput.txt - output file with tidy data set
+readme.md - this file with general infomration about the repository/project codebook.md - the codebook with the plain instructions/descriptions of how the data was loaded/processed/output features_info.txt - the associated file with the descriptions of each activity including units of measure